 The relaxed state is filled with adorable New England towns, affordable accommodation, and completely badass adventures around every corner.

 2. Michigan’s Upper Peninsula

 Michigan is actually made up of two peninsulas.
 The Upper Peninsula is a remote and hidden paradise that is desolate and completely underrated among other parts of the United States.
 Cheap motels run $50/night and there are hundreds of backcountry/free campsites.
 Some situated directly on Lake Superior, one of the worlds largest freshwater lakes.

 There are massive cliffs in places like Pictured Rocks, and picture-perfect sleepy towns like Copper Harbor, which is about the furthest you can get from life’s responsibilities (seriously, look it up on a map).

 A trip here is going to turn back time.
-You won’t have a lot of service, and you’re probably going to have to carry an old fashioned map with you, but that’s what makes it that much better.
-If you want waterfalls, hikes, and a good places to read a book, try this trip.
+You won’t have a lot of service, and you’re probably going to have to carry an old-fashioned map with you, but that’s what makes it that much better.
+If you want waterfalls, hikes, and good places to read a book, try this trip.

 Trick your friends into thinking you’re a high roller and Instagram model for a week, it’ll be great.

 What may be expensive?
 The flight.
 It’s probably going to cost around $800.
-But past that everything is basically change.
+Past that it's perhaps the perfect budget travel destination.
 A jungle villa with a private infinity pool? $40.
 A nice meal out? $3.
 Not to mention there is an abundance of tropical beaches, rice fields, volcanoes, and monkeys.
 If you want cheap, but also dig luxury, you’re welcome.